existentialhope/primer/chapters/bio.md

 chapterId: 01-nano
 layout: page
 ---

-What if small things but a little more complicated.
+What if small things but a little more complicated?